ephbaum/EphWordsBlog/src/content/blog/2023-10-18-spoopy-movie-month-2023.md

 I also watched Infinity Pool, which had more of a David Lynch vibe than I was expecting, but has officially given me my fill of Mia Goth.
 I don't need to see Mia Goth in any more movies for a while.

+### Terrifier and Terrifier 2

+They're terrible.
+The awful.
+I regret rewatching the first and the second was just dumb.
+Don't even bother.

+### The Insidious Franchise

+These movies have grown on me a bit over the years.
+While I firmly think the first two are the best and that they're not _great_ anyway, the other movies are still a fair bit of fun and I found myself enjoying the entire series much more than I'd expected.

 ### Other Thoughts?

 I have many, and perhaps when I come back to finish this post I'll share them.